themacexpert/memora/docs/getting_started.md

     We need two versions:

-    1. **Base Version**: Contains only the user message and the assistant's reply.
+    1. **Base History**: Contains only the user message and the assistant's reply.
-    2. **Prompted Version**: Includes the recalled memories along with the user message and the assistant's reply.
+    2. **Prompted History**: Includes the recalled memories along with the user message and the assistant's reply.
 This version is used for prompting.

-    The recalled memories are kept in the prompted version for many reasons one being so later in the same interaction if the user asks why the AI provided a particular reply, the AI can reference the memories listed under `memory recall` above that user message.
+    The recalled memories are kept in the prompted history for many reasons one being so later in the same interaction if the user asks why the AI provided a particular reply, the AI can reference the memories listed under `memory recall` above that user message.

-    When saving the interaction or using preceding messages for context in a memory search, we use the base version without the memory recalls.
+    When saving the interaction or using preceding messages for context in a memory search, we use the base history without the memory recalls.
 This is because for saving, we only need new memories from that interaction and when referencing preceding messages, we focus on what was previously said, so their memory recalls are not necessary.

 ## Advanced Usage